jatinkumar1999/picker_instagram/README.md

 <dict>
 	...

-// These permissiona  are must
+// These permissions  are must

 <key>NSCameraUsageDescription</key>
 <string>your usage description here</string>